-In all phases of wound healing 0_2 is also needed as a substrate for essential enzymatic process.
+In all phases of wound healing O_2 is also needed as a substrate for essential enzymatic process.
 In the first (Inflammatory) phase, neutrophils and macrophages build reactive oxygen species (ROS) which are important in fighting infection, intracellular and extracellular.
-When infected, the NADPH-linked oxidase can increase the 0_2 consumption by as much as 50-fold.
-Up to 98% of the oxygen consumption of neutrophils is needed for ROS production Newer research indicates that free 0_2 radicals are important for cell signaling to stimulate cell migration, cell proliferation and neovascularisation.
-0_2
+When infected, the NADPH-linked oxidase can increase the O_2 consumption by as much as 50-fold.
+Up to 98% of the oxygen consumption of neutrophils is needed for ROS production Newer research indicates that free O_2 radicals are important for cell signaling to stimulate cell migration, cell proliferation and neovascularisation.
+O_2 Table 10 in the first O_3 is also needed as a substrate O_3 in the first O_3 is also needed as a substrate O_3 in the first O_3 i